chiaracaprasi/monty/README.md

 - Maximum of one global variable
 - No more than 5 functions per file
 - Use the C standard library is allowed
-- The prototypes of all your functions should be included in your header file called monty.h
+- The prototypes of all your functions should be included in the header file called monty.h

 ### Coding Style